Holy Ghost! and Passion Pit (DJ Set) to Headline Post-Modern Party; Gala Auction to Feature Artwork by Luc Tuymans

 Honorary Chairs: Dolly and George Chammas; Helen and Charles Schwab

-Event Committee (as of February 6, 2014): Ramy Adeeb, Alka Agrawal, Cori Bates, Gay-Lynn Blanding, Sabrina Buell, Lorna Meyer Calas, Paula Carano, Candace Cavanaugh, Patrick Chammas, Katherine Harbin Clammer, Nicole Curran, Liz Curtis, Carla Emil, Ilya Fushman, Priscilla Geeslin, Angelique Griepp, Jane Gruber, Alec Hughes, Rebecca Kaden, Marcus Keller, Pamela Kramlich, Katrina Kurnit, Alexander Kvamme, Kelsey Lamond, Gorretti Lui, Leigh Matthes, Mick McGuire, Alexis Miller, Becca Prowda, Anderson Pugash, Sharon Seto, Komal Shah, Lydia Shorenstein, Vin Sol, Norah Sharpe Stone, Christine Suppes, Laura Smith Sweeney, Dana Tananbaum, Kim Taylor, Abigail Turin, Lindsay Tusk, Ms. Carlie Wilmans, Robin Wright
+Event Committee (as of April 3, 2014): Ramy Adeeb, Alka Agrawal, Cori Bates, Gay-Lynn Blanding, Sabrina Buell, Lorna Meyer Calas, Paula Carano, Candace Cavanaugh, Patrick Chammas, Katherine Harbin Clammer, Nicole Curran, Liz Curtis, Carla Emil, Ilya Fushman, Priscilla Geeslin, Angelique Griepp, Jane Gruber, Alec Hughes, Rebecca Kaden, Marcus Keller, Pamela Kramlich, Katrina Kurnit, Alexander Kvamme, Kelsey Lamond, Gorretti Lui, Leigh Matthes, Mick McGuire, Alexis Miller, Becca Prowda, Anderson Pugash, Komal Shah, Vin Sol, Norah Sharpe Stone, Christine Suppes, Laura Smith Sweeney, Dana Tananbaum, Kim Taylor, Abigail Turin, Lindsay Tusk, Carlie Wilmans, Robin Wright

 San Francisco Museum of Modern Art